instana/ruby-sensor/README.md

 ```
 Current components are `:gc`, `:memory` and `:thread`.

+### Rack Middleware

+This gem will detect and automagically insert the Instana Rack middleware into the middleware stack when Ruby on Rails is present.
+We are currently adding support for more frameworks.
+If you are using a framework other than Ruby on Rails, you can insert the Instana Rack middleware with the following:

+    require "instana/rack"
+    config.middleware.use ::Instana::Rack

+...or whatever specific middleware call is appropriate for your framework.

 ## Documentation

 You can find more documentation covering supported components and minimum versions in the Instana [documentation portal](https://instana.atlassian.net/wiki/display/DOCS/Ruby).